dannormington/appengine-cqrs/README.md

 CQRS pattern implemented using Google App Engine technologies.
 The example code includes both a base set of classes as well as a sample domain model, commands, events, and set of Cloud Endpoints to interact.

-This implemenatation is based off of Greg Young's Simple CQRS C# example located at https://github.com/gregoryyoung/m-r
+This implementation is based off of Greg Young's Simple CQRS C# example located at https://github.com/gregoryyoung/m-r

 ##Sample App Notes